 Late summer: Bee Balm, Monarda, Oregano, Thyme, Dill, Squash, Cucumber, Melon, Tomato, Peppers, Mint, Lemon Balm, Echinacea, Thyme, Basil, broccoli, knap weed, Hollyhock, Marshmallow, Corn flower or Batchelor buttons, California poppy, Heather, Mullein

 Early fall: Black Eyed Susan, Sunflower, Chrysanthemum, Calendula, Marigold, Golden rod, Heather,

 Mid fall to killing frost: Sunflower, Calendula, Golden rod, Hellebore, Zinnia, Aster, Pineapple Sage,

 Two things I’m changing this year to help wild pollinators and honey bees:

-2) I’m changing some of my gardening practices by building more raised beds, and leaving heavy mulch over the soil surface to inhibit weeds.
-While I’ve done that in previous years, its been slow building the raised beds we needed, so some of my garden has always been tilled — not good for bumble bees.
-In early May I saw a queen bumble bee laying eggs in one of those raised beds, under the straw mulch, so I’m hoping she found a safe nesting site.
+2) I’m changing some of my gardening practices by building more raised beds and leaving heavy mulch over the soil surface to inhibit weeds.
+While I’ve done that in previous years, it’s been slowly building the raised beds we needed, so some of my gardens have always been tilled — not good for bumblebees.
+In early May I saw a queen bumblebee laying eggs in one of those raised beds, under the straw mulch, so I’m hoping she found a safe nesting site.

 Having more pollinators means getting higher yields in your vegetable garden, your orchard space, and your small fruit garden.
 These fruiting plants are the ones that rely on pollinators, with the exception of grapes which can be wind pollinated.